kenchrcum/s3-encryption-gateway/docs/KMS_COMPATIBILITY.md

 }
 ```

-> **Testing status:** Cosmian's KMIP server is the only backend exercised in our automated suite for v0.5.
-AWS KMS and Vault Transit adapters share the same interface but are not yet validated in CI—you should treat them as experimental until we add upstream coverage.
+> **Current Support (v0.5):** Only **Cosmian KMIP** is currently implemented and tested.
+The `KeyManager` interface is designed to support multiple backends, but AWS KMS and Vault Transit adapters are planned for v1.0.
+See the [Implementation Status](#implementation-status) section below for details.

 The envelope returned by `WrapKey` is persisted alongside object metadata: